-Pursuant to the provisions of Section 152(6) of the Companies Act 2013 Mr RobertSteinmetz (DIN: 0178792) Director of the Company is liable to retire by rotation and beingeligible offers himself for re-appointment.
+Pursuant to the provisions of Section 152(6) of the Companies Act 2013 Mr. SunamSarkar (DIN: 00058859) Director of the Company is liable to retire by rotation and beingeligible offers himself for re-appointment.

 B) Changes in Directors and Key Managerial Personnel

-C) Declaration by Independent Director(s)
+C) Declaration by Independent Directors

 D) Formal Annual Evaluation

-For annual performance evaluation of the Board as a whole its Committee(s) andindividual Directors including the Chairman of the Board the Company has formulated aquestionnaire to assist in evaluation of the performance.
+For annual performance evaluation of the Board as a whole it's Committee(s) andindividual Directors including the Chairman of the Board the Company has formulated aquestionnaire to assist in evaluation of the performance.
 Every Director has to fill thequestionnaire related to the performance of the Board its Committees and individualDirectors except himself by rating the performance on each question on the scale of 1 to5 1 being Unacceptable and 5 being Exceptionally Good.

 E) Separate Meeting of Independent Directors

-In terms of requirements under Schedule IV of the Companies Act 2013 and Regulation 25(3) of SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 aseparate meeting of the Independent Directors was held onNovember 19 2015.
+In terms of requirements under Schedule IV of the Companies Act 2013 and Regulation 25(3) of SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 aseparate meeting of the Independent Directors was held on February 26 2020.